thecaddy/custom-cnpm-example/README.md

 ### Simple File System

-Maybe you do not have a private file system to replace the `qn file system`, we also provider a [simple file system](https://github.com/cnpm/sfs), which support cluster server.
+Maybe you do not have a private file system to replace the `qn file store`, we also provider a [simple file system](https://github.com/cnpm/sfs), which support cluster server.
 Just check out the example here: [custom-cnpm-example/sfs](https://github.com/cnpm/custom-cnpm-example/tree/master/sfs).

 ## Try it